Vywren/ecet21-website/README.md

 # ecet21-website
-website for UConn ECE senior design team 21
+trainer website for UConn ECE senior design team 21 if these files are accessed outside of the trainer laptop something has gone wrong